Vonng/pigsty/docs/PARAM.md

 * `primary`: Primary, there is one and only one primary in a cluster.
 * `replica`: Replica for carrying online read-only traffic, there may be a slight replication delay through (10ms~100ms, 100KB).
-* `standby`: Special replica that is always synced with primary, there's no replication delay & data loss on this replica.
+* `standby`: Special replica that is always synced with primary, there's no replication delay & data loss on this replica. (currently same as `replica`)
 * `offline`: Offline replica for taking on offline read-only traffic, such as statistical analysis/ETL/personal queries, etc.

 **Identity params, required params, and instance-level params.**